Static7424/codingame_solves/README.md

 To install `pytest`, run `pip install pytest` from your terminal.

+Please note that these tests may not reflect the functionality of tests within Codingame.

 ## Running the Tests

 To run the test cases for a given challenge: